-Krakow Airport to city centre transportation
+How to get from Krakow Airport to the city centre

-Train from Krakow airport to city centre
+Train from Krakow airport

-Leaving Krakow Airport by train is the fastest and most convenient choice.
-SKA1 train leaves the Airport train station every hour between 5 am and midnight – the first train leaves at 5.25 am, the last train leaves at 0.39 pm.
-The journey from Balice Airport to Krakow main train station (Krakow Glowny) lasts about 19 minutes.
+Based on our experience, leaving Krakow Airport by train is the fastest and most convenient choice.
+The SKA1 train leaves the Airport train station every hour between 5 am and midnight.
+The first train leaves at 4.17 am, and the last train leaves at 0.38 pm.
+If your destination is Krakow city centre, you may get on any train that leaves Krakow Airport.
+The journey from Krakow Airport to Old Town (Krakow Glowny – main train station) lasts about 19 minutes – you should get off at the sixth station.
 From here, the old town is within walking distance.
-Some trains go directly to Wieliczka, so if this is your destination, just make sure that you are on the right train, and stay on the board another 30 minutes after passing Krakow Glowny.
+And if you need to buy some food, Simcard or just withdraw some cash, it’s good to know that after arriving at Krakow Glowny train station you’ll find yourself next to a shopping mall – Galeria Krakowska.

 During the day

-Taxi from Krakow Airport to city centre
+Taxi from Krakow Airport

 Other Krakow Airport transportation options